 Brigham Young University – Idaho has a total student population of about 41,000.

 The items listed below are for informational purposes only and may not represent current tuition, fees, and expenses.

 Tuition & Fees Information

-- The estimated tuition for part time students is around $160 to $190 per unit
+- Part time students pay in the range of $160 to $190 per unit

 Financial Aid Details